 Magic Metallic earned $164,000-plus in her own performance career under the guidance of several riders, including Salvador Cabral, Ascencion Banuelos, Adan Banuelos, Alvin Fults, Beau Galyean, Phil Rapp, Ray Baldwin and Zeb Corvin.
 Her oldest foal is a 3-year-old.

-Though she didn’t break sales records like her daughter, Magic Metallic made a splash herself in the sale ring in 2018.
+Though she didn’t break records like her daughter, Magic Metallic made a splash herself in the sale ring in 2018.
 That year, she brought a $370,000 bid in The Evening Session.
-The mare, who sold with an embryo by Hottish and also a paid booking to Hottish.
+The mare sold with an embryo by Hottish, as well as a paid booking to the late stallion.